luismts/100-days-of-blockchain-code/README.md

 ### Day 30: August 16, 2018
 ##### Coding Smart Contracts on EOSIO

-**Today's Progress**: Installed EOS on Linux VM / Started coding a TODO smart contract
+**Today's Progress**: Installed EOS on Linux VM / Started coding a TODO smart contract.

 **Thoughts**: After installing EOS on a VM I faced the same issues I had when using Docker.
 CLion didn't have access to all the needed libraries, Compiling still didn't work properly, etc.